juanvillada/givelit/README.md

 - Choose the ordering strategy with `--sort` (`score`, `recency`, or `journal`).
 - Trim the list with `--limit/-n`.
 - Generate a minimalist HTML report with `--format web --output path/to/report.html`.
+- Results always include the requested keywords—papers with zero keyword matches are filtered out automatically.
+- Use `--coverage full` when you only want papers that match every keyword.
+- Use `--skip-journal/-skip` to exclude specific journals (handy with `--journal all`).

 Example: